Regional Bell Operating Company

-The Regional Bell Operating Companies (RBOC) are the result of United States v.
-AT&T, the U.S. Department of Justice antitrust suit against the former American Telephone & Telegraph Company (later known as AT&T Corp.).
-On January 8, 1982, AT&T Corp. settled the suit and agreed to divest its local exchange service operating companies.
-Effective January 1, 1984, AT&T Corp.'s local operations were split into seven independent Regional Bell Operating Companies known as the Baby Bells.
+A Regional Bell Operating Company (RBOC) was a corporate entity created as result of the antitrust lawsuit by the United States Department of Justice against the Western Electric Company and American Telephone and Telegraph Company (AT&T) in 1949 and a suit in 1974 against AT&T (United States v.
+AT&T).
+The suits were settled in the Modification of Final Judgment in August 1982.

+AT&T agreed to divest its local exchange service operating companies, effective January 1, 1984.
+The group of local operating companies were split into seven independent Regional Bell Operating Companies, which became known as the Baby Bells.

-RBOCs were originally known as Regional Holding Companies (RHCs).
-Currently, three companies have the RBOCs as predecessors: AT&T, Verizon, and Lumen Technologies.
+Three companies still exist that have an RBOC as a predecessor: AT&T, Verizon, and Lumen Technologies (formerly CenturyTel and CenturyLink).
 Some other companies are holding onto smaller segments of the companies.

 Baby Bells

-A baby bell is local telephone company in the United States that was in existence at the time of the breakup of AT&T into the resulting Regional Bell Operating Companies (RBOCs), also known as the "Baby Bells."
+A "Baby Bell" is a local telephone company in the United States that was in existence at the time of the breakup of AT&T into the resulting Regional Bell Operating Companies (RBOCs).
 Sometimes also referred to as an "ILEC" (Incumbent Local Exchange Carrier) they were the former Bell System or Independent Telephone Company responsible for providing local telephone exchange services in a specified geographic area.

 After the Modification of Final Judgment, the resulting Baby Bells were originally named: